 That said, I did like it more this time around as opposed to when I first saw it.
 I don’t think it’s significantly better, but there was charm in seeing the bustling London streets, and in a film with an evil baby a year previous to The Omen (at the time of this writing, I’ve not yet seen It’s Alive from ’74), it was nice to see most of the cast being on the same page about the nature of the baby.

 Is the film still below average?
 Yeah, I’d say so, but I can also see myself watching this a third time without much consternation, so that must mean something.

-This is one of the films covered by Fight Evil’s podcast.
-Listen below as Chucky (@ChuckyFE) and I discuss I Don’t Want to Be Born/Sharon’s Baby/The Devil Within Her, look no further, brahs.
+This is one of the films that has been covered on Fight Evil’s podcast.
+If you want to hear Chucky (@ChuckyFE) and I discuss I Don’t Want to Be Born/Sharon’s Baby/The Devil Within Her, look no further, brahs.